Frank Sinkwich

-Frank Francis Sinkwich Sr. (October 10, 1920 – October 22, 1990) was an American football player and coach.
-He won the Heisman Trophy in 1942 playing for the University of Georgia, making him the first recipient from the Southeastern Conference.
+Frank Francis Sinkwich Sr. (October 10, 1920 – October 22, 1990) was a Croatian American football player and coach.
+He won the Heisman Trophy in 1942 while playing for the Georgia Bulldogs, making him the first recipient from the Southeastern Conference.
 In the course of a brief but celebrated career in professional football, Sinkwich was selected for the National Football League Most Valuable Player Award.
 He coached the Erie (PA) Vets semi-professional football team in 1949.
 Sinkwich was inducted into the College Football Hall of Fame in 1954.

-Early years
+Early life

 Sinkwich was of Croat origin.
-He was born in Starjak, Croatia (about 12 miles west of Zagreb) as his mother had traveled back to Croatia in 1912.
-World War I broke out in 1914 and as with many, she and the children remained there for the duration of the war.
-They returned to the US, going to Youngstown, Ohio when he was two years old, joining his father Ignac (Ignatius) who operated a grocery store.
+He was born in Starjak, Croatia.
+World War I broke out in 1914, and as with many, his mother and the children remained there for the duration of the war.
+They returned to the US, going to Youngstown, Ohio when he was two years old, joining his father Ignac (Ignatius), who operated a grocery store.
 By 1940, the family operated a restaurant in Youngstown.
 His surname was originally spelled Sinković.

 According to an article Sinkwich wrote in 1988, he grew to appreciate the value of competitiveness on the streets of Youngstown's west side.
 "I learned early in neighborhood pickup games that I had the desire to compete," he wrote.
 "When people ask why I succeeded in athletics, I always tell them that I didn't want to get beat."